This article is a recipe for how to reach your ideal job goal in the shortest amount of time.

 And then use a spreadsheet that tracks each job, resume title, date applied and any notes.
 Here is a link to an excellent online job tracking spreadsheet (no need to reinvent the wheel).

 If you are looking to learn how to write a resume objective or how to write a resume professional summary, I recommend that you start thinking instead about your “performance profile.”
-Who are you as a professional and what do you offer an employer?
+Who are you as a professional, and what do you offer an employer?
+Objectives fail because they focus on your goals.
+The performance profile focuses on your ideal employers’ needs.

 Your Performance Profile is easily the most important part of your resume.
 Your performance profile is a proactive and future-forward replacement of the “objective” and sometimes called a “professional” or “power” summary section.